 Pupils may be offered Higher or Foundation examination routes.
-All routes lead to the award of GCSE Science, the equivalent of two GCSE grades.
 It should be noted that A level Science courses are designed to follow on from Combined Science routes.

 Key subject aims

 - to impart a systematic body of scientific knowledge and facts, and an understanding of scientific concepts, principles, themes and patterns, - to further pupils' appreciation of the practical nature of science, developing experimental skills based on correct and safe laboratory techniques, - to develop an appreciation of the importance of accurate experimental work in scientific method and reporting, - to develop pupils' ability to form hypotheses and design experiments to test them, - to sustain and develop an enjoyment of, and interest in, the scientific world, - to foster an appreciation of the significance of science in wider personal, social, environmental, economic and technological contexts, with a consideration of ethical issues, - to enable pupils to select, organise and present information clearly and logically, using appropriate scientific terms and conventions, - to prepare students for more advanced courses in each of the three scientific disciplines that comprise this specification.